Approximation of boundary element matrices using GPGPUs and nested cross approximation: Numerical experiments

 Again we define single and double layer potential operators $V$ and $K$ using the fundamental solution

 of the Helmholtz equation.
-Now we want to demonstrate the computing power of the two GPUs combined against all CPU cores.
-In the same way as we did for Laplace's equation, we used the unit sphere as geometry and computed the solution up to discretization error for different resolutions of the sphere, but with a constant wave-number $\kappa = 3$.
+Now we want to demonstrate the computing power of the two GPGPUs combined against all four CPU cores.
+In the same way as we did for Laplace's equation, we have chosen the geometry to be the unit sphere and computed the solution up to discretization error for different resolutions of the sphere, but with a constant wave-number $\kappa = 3$.
 As Dirichlet data we choose the function

-Since we do not have an analytic solution for $w$ at our disposal, we evaluate the solution $u$ of the Helmholtz equation by the Brakhage-Werner formulation and compare it to the analytically solution of the problem in the exterior of the domain, given by the function $f$ itself.
+Since we do not have an analytic solution for $w$ at our disposal, we evaluate the solution $u$ of the Helmholtz equation by the Brakhage-Werner formulation and compare it to the analytical solution of the problem in the exterior of the domain, given by the function $f$ itself.
 The results can be seen in Table~\ref{tab:helmholtz}.